 The CC problem is proposed as a forecast; thus, in hypothetical, uncertain as well as long-run terms.
 This allows for the 'availability heuristic ' and the "exposure effect" to occur, thanks to which our attention is diverted from distant or speculative dangers towards those that are perceived as close and concrete.
 Personal forecasts also tend to be biased by recent events and not by those stimuli that remain beyond our personal experience (Hardisty et al., 2010).
 Even in the case of perfectly sophisticated agents, with regard to their present bias, their commitment will not be optimal if there is uncertainty about the future (Amador et al., 2006; Laibson, 2015).
 The characteristics of 'future' and 'potential' event results in a (mental) processing in abstract terms, unlike events close in time which are construed in concrete terms (Trope and Liberman, 2003).
-There is a discrepancy between affective strength and impact: future events lead to an abstract representation and lack associations.
+There is a discrepancy between affective strength and impact: future events lead to an abstract representation and lack associations connected to emotional reactions, on the contrary present events are connected with affective associations.
 The minor concern for CC derives from a disconnection between the analytic and affective systems6 (Moser & Dilling, 2011; Weber, 2010).
 Affect, in particular negative affect, is the wellspring of action (Peters and Slovic, 2000).